-What’s 30 feet in the air and gives you a stunning view of Mount Rainier?
+What’s 30 feet in the air and gives you an extra workout at the top of Mount Peak?

 Through our Community Partnerships and Grants Program (CPG), King County Parks has been working with the Mt Peak Historical Fire Lookout Association to design, fund, and build a lookout tower at the top of Mount Peak.
 The design is reminiscent of the fire lookout tower that was decommissioned in 1966.